Drexel7/WarHero_2DGame/README.md

 # War Hero 2DJavaGame

 War Hero is a 2D single-player platform game where the player takes on the role of a soldier fighting for his country against enemy forces.
 The game is divided into three levels, each with its own challenges and unique enemies.
+This project was made during the Object Oriented Design.

 ## Installation and Setup